15th Sunday of the Year (C)

 Sacred Heart - Children's Liturgy takes place every Sunday at the 11.00am Mass.

 Holy Family – We have a few volunteers but need several more to be able to run a rota in a similar way to St Ambrose.
-If you would like to volunteer, please speak to either Fr Paul or to Liz in the parish office as soon as possible.
+If you would like to volunteer, please speak to either Fr Francis or to Liz in the parish office as soon as possible.

 Please note that all volunteers must complete a DBS form with the Archdiocese to comply with safeguarding which is paramount in all parish activities.